RihabFekii/PySpark-AI-service-data-processing-NiFi/Readme.md

 # End-to-end AI solution with PySpark & real time data processing with Apache NiFi

-This project demostrates in a first phase, how to collect data in real-time via the [FIWARE Context Broker](https://fiware-orion.readthedocs.io/en/master/), transform and persist it using [DRACO](https://github.com/ging/fiware-draco) (based on Apache NiFi).
+This project demostrates in a first phase, how to collect data in real-time via the [NGSI-LD Context Broker](https://fiware-orion.readthedocs.io/en/master/), transform and persist it using [DRACO](https://github.com/ging/fiware-draco) (based on Apache NiFi).
 In a second phase, it shows how to run Apache Spark and Jupyter Notebooks on a Google Cloud [Dataproc](https://cloud.google.com/dataproc) cluster.

+Further information about [NiFi](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/tree/master/Nifi) and [PySpark](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/tree/master/PySpark) configuration can be found within their respective folders.

 ## Agenda